OKyne1/Assembly_Quality_Control/README.md

 CheckM provides a similar function to BUSCO.
 However, it relies on marker genes present in the taxonomic group.
 Unlike with BUSCO this enables the detection of contamination.

 ## Comparison to reference
 In most cases of *de novo* genome assembly there is no reference availible for comparison.
-However, occasionally when developing new sequencing methods *de novo* assemblies can be compared to a reference genome.
+However, occasionally when developing new sequencing/assembly methods *de novo* assemblies can be compared to a reference genome.
 This makes quality assessments much simpler.

 ### Alignment and Visualisation
 Alignment of the contigs/genome assembly to the reference is the simplest and best way to assess the success.
 For bacterial genomes, it is important to have genomes/contigs correctly rotated for alignment (e.g. using [circlator](https://sanger-pathogens.github.io/circlator/).
 Alignment can then be performed by tools like [minimap2](https://github.com/lh3/minimap2) to output a sorted indexed bam file.